insidegui/DarkImagePublishPlugin/README.md

 # DarkImagePublishPlugin 😎

-A plugin for [Publish](https://github.com/JohnSundell/Publish) that lets you have two variants for images on your site: one for light mode, and one for light mode.
+A plugin for [Publish](https://github.com/JohnSundell/Publish) that lets you have two variants for images on your site: one for light mode, and one for dark mode.
 This is currently used in [rambo.codes](https://rambo.codes).

 Just use the regular markdown syntax for images and the plugin takes care of the rest, so that the following markdown: